Conservation Stewardship Intern

 4. A demonstrated interest in land conservation and outdoor activities.

-1. Ability to hike as much as five miles a day on foot through uneven, rough, or wet terrain.
+1. Ability to hike as much as five miles a day on foot through uneven terrain.
 Comfort hiking alone.
-Exposure to rugged terrain, dense vegetation, and stinging/biting insects, including ticks.
+Exposure to rugged terrain, dense vegetation, and biting insects.

 2. Ability to navigate in remote areas with dense vegetation.